 Search for only one ticket at a time.
 If you search for, say, four tickets, and we have only three at the lowest fare, all four are bumped to a higher price bracket.
-Want to explore the beauty of the American West?
-Get more info about an amazing travel experience to America’s Cowboy Country here.
+This holiday, fly with the most awarded airlines of 2019.

 Don't delay reporting it, even if the lines to do so are long.
 Most of us require you to file a report within a very short time period.
 If you miss the deadline, your claim may be denied.
 This is what you should do next if your luggage is lost.

 Some airlines don't allow two pilots flying together to eat food from the same source within an hour of each other.
 Either they have to eat at different restaurants, or one waits at least an hour to make sure the other doesn't get poisoned or sick.

 You're not imagining it.
 In the Boeing 777s used for long-haul international flights, we recently shrank the seats by one inch so we could fit an extra seat in each row.
 Try these tricks to sleep well on an airplane.